 Eat small “mini-meals” several times during the day.
 A large meal will leave you feeling stuffed and seeking a nap.
 Try to balance out your meals with enough carbs and protein, which will help keep your energy levels up.

 I’d have half of a sandwich.
 A piece of wheat or other whole grain bread and cheese or turkey makes a great snack.
-Plain greek yogurt and carrots, or a greek yogurt and berries are also a great choice.
+Plain greek yogurt and carrots, or greek yogurt and berries are also a great choice.

 Carbs and protein together will give you more energy than other simple sugar-filled choices.